piotrjurski/XML-Attribute-Find-Replace/README.md

-# XML-Attribute-Find-Replace
+# XML-Attribute-Find-Replace (Batch File)
-Replaces an attribute in XML
+Replaces an attribute in XML.
+(Batch File)